Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

 Copy code
 GET /leads/search?q=sales&verify_status=valid&icp_min=80&limit=25 HTTP/1.1
 Accept: application/json
-Returns at most 25 leads.
+Returns at most 25 leads:

 All have verify_status="valid" and icp_score >= 80.

 Sorted by icp_desc (default).

+Each lead includes verify_label and (for valid leads) is_primary_for_person.

 7.2 SaaS sales leadership, recent verification, with facets http